Early Learning Provider Requirements

 Message to all current family child care homes (FCCH)

-On December 28, 2015, Governor Wolf signed a law that requires family child care homes to become certified or licensed.
-A family child care homes current certificate of registration is valid until replaced by a certificate of compliance or license.
+On Dec.
+28, 2015, Governor Wolf signed a law that requires family child care homes to become certified or licensed.
+A family child care home's current certificate of registration is valid until replaced by a certificate of compliance or license.

 Under the new law: